The Ideas or Forms of All Things Are in the Mind of the Deity

 and delighting in mankind” (Proverbs 8:22–31).

-Here, Wisdom is presented as existing before all creation, not as something separate, but as the internal ordering principle of the Deity’s own mind.
-Wisdom is His thinking activity, His structured understanding, through which all things are formed.
+Here, Wisdom is presented as existing before all creation, not as something separate, but as the internal ordering principle of the Deity’s own mind—His Logos.
+Just as thought exists within the brain, so wisdom exists within the substance of the Deity.

 This same idea appears in Baruch: